prarthananbhat/ERA/Session_7/README.md

 ### Result
 1. Parameters : 428810
-2. Best Train Accuracy: 99.28
+2. Best Train Accuracy: 99.30
-3. Best Test Accuracy: 99.38
+3. Best Test Accuracy: 98.90

 ### Analysis
-1. The model is not overfitting till 15th epoch.
-The test accuracy is higher than the train accuracy.
+1. The model is overfitting till 15th epoch.
+The train accuracy is higher than the test accuracy.
 2. The parameters are very high for a data set like MNIST.
 3. The architecture has only 3X3 convolutions, Max pooling and FC.